Jazz Piano Improvisation: The 12 Step Method

 After that, try putting it on sheet music.
 There is an advantage to writing it down on manuscript paper or a notation program.

 You can always refer to the sheet music transcription for studying.
 Eventually you would have to try your best to memorize it, or at least be able to practice it correctly and consistently.
-The sheet music makes it a bit too easy for some students.
+The sheet music makes it a bit too easy for some jazz students.

 Why You Should Transcribe Music This Way

 Practicing transcription like this helps you gain “muscle memory” or jazz vocabulary that you can instantly pull out when you need it for improvisation.

 From these transcriptions, you will be able to pull out tried and tested licks.
-These licks form important vocabulary for jazz improvisation.
+These licks form important vocabulary.
 Transcribe some of your favorite solos.
 This is a killer way to start building your jazz improv muscles.

 More Things To Do With Transcription for Learning Jazz Improvisation

 Check if you can pick out particular licks and what chord progression they were used in.
 Since you’re studying improvisation, it’s perfectly fine to play your transcription exactly as how it was performed by your favorite artist.

 In fact, this is a critical element of learning jazz music.
 Studying and modeling your favorite artists is recommended.

 One of the best ways to check out the style and technique of jazz giants is through Steve’s Jazz Masters Method.

 In that program he teaches you the secrets of 9 great jazz piano masters.

 It’s a great way to learn more about jazz music and get some great shortcuts and insider secrets.
 It includes all the sheet music and so much more.

 What To Do After Transcribing